England | Scotland | Wales | Northern Ireland | Ireland

 Advice on all methods of contraception and sexual health is available at the surgery.
-This is provided by the doctors within normal surgery times and Practice Nurses who hold clinics during the week.
-Clinics covers all aspects of contraception and sexual health including 'pill' initiation and annual 'pill' checks, injections, IUDs and implants, as well as screening for possible sexually transmitted infections.
+This is provided by the doctors and Practice Nurses within normal surgery times.
+We cover all aspects of contraception and sexual health including 'pill' initiation and annual 'pill' checks, injections, IUDs and implants, as well as screening for possible sexually transmitted infections.

 For repeat prescriptions of the oral contraceptive pill please ask Reception to make an appointment with a Practice Nurse.

-Intra-uterine contraceptive devices (coils) are fitted by Drs Frost, Morgan and Williams.
+Intra-uterine contraceptive devices (coils) are fitted by Dr Frost.
 Nexplanon contraceptive implants can be fitted by Nurse Jean Wilson.
-You will need an initial appointment with Nurse Jean Wilson to discuss these methods and arrange an appointment for the actual fitting; the fitting will usually take place on a Wednesday or Friday afternoon.
+You will need an initial appointment with Nurse Jean Wilson to discuss these methods and arrange an appointment for the actual fitting.

 We provide a confidential family planning service to all our patients including those under 16 years of age.

 Link to BISHUK website

-If you have concerns about any aspect of sexual health or need information, whatever your age, our practice nurse, Jean Wilson, is available Monday mornings and all day Friday.
+If you have concerns about any aspect of sexual health or need information, whatever your age, our practice nurse, Jean Wilson, is available Wednesday's and Thursday's.

 If you require this service please request a same-day/urgent appointment with a Practice Nurse or GP.